 Dr. Maria Manriquez M.D.
 FACOG is an obstetrics & gynecology specialist in Phoenix, AZ, and has been practicing for 22 years.
-She graduated from the University of Arizona in 1998 and specializes in obstetrics & gynecology.
+She graduated from medical school at the University of Arizona in 1998.
+After earning her medical degree she completed her residency and specializes in obstetrics & gynecology.

 Additionally, Dr. Manriquez is the physician lead for the Pain and Addiction Medicine Curriculum at the UA College of Medicine-Phoenix; she has worked with the Department of Health Services in the development of a curriculum that educates the Undergraduate Medical Education and Graduate Medical Education learners on pain and addiction.

 Her service commitments include multiple leadership positions with the American College of Obstetricians and Gynecologists and as an oral examiner for the American Board of Obstetricians and Gynecologists.